15 Easy Healthy Eating Habits for your Family

 Over here having (hot dogs) Sausage in a roll bread with ketchup for birthday party’s is very common and all the kids enjoy it.
 He won’t touch it.
-He will come home hungry and say mama I didn’t eat at the party they had sausages.
+He will come home hungry and say mama I didn’t eat at the party because they had sausages for dinner.

 So you see.
 Trust your kids.
-You are the best example for your kids.
-If you eat right so will your kids.
+We are the best example for our kids.
+If we eat right so will our kids.

 I hope you found a few easy healthy eating habits in this post you can use for your family.
 I’d love to hear any tips you may have for me or my visitors.
 I’m sure we can all learn from each other.